-In December 2012, as part of the permitting process, the Company submitted an Environmental and Social Impact Assessment ("ESIA") report on the Ollachea Project to the Peruvian Ministry of Mines and Energy ("MEM"), the government agency responsible for ESIA approval.
-The ESIA report was the culmination of over three years of environmental baseline studies, the Ollachea DFS, archaeological studies, water management plan, flora and fauna studies, social baseline studies and comprehensive community public consultations.
-The approval of a mining project's ESIA is a major milestone on the path towards production and is the key permit required to develop a mine in Peru.
+In December 2012, as part of the permitting process, the Company submitted an Environmental and Social Impact Assessment ("EIA") report on the Ollachea Project to the Peruvian Ministry of Mines and Energy ("MEM"), the government agency responsible for EIA approval.
+The EIA report was the culmination of over three years of environmental baseline studies, the Ollachea DFS, archaeological studies, water management plan, flora and fauna studies, social baseline studies and comprehensive community public consultations.
+The approval of a mining project's EIA is a major milestone on the path towards production and is the key permit required to develop a mine in Peru.

-In May 2013, the Ollachea ESIA received final approval from the Community of Ollachea; and, in September 2013, MEM approved the ESIA.
-After approval of the ESIA, the Company submitted its application for a construction permit for the Ollachea Project, which was issued in June 2014.
+In May 2013, the Ollachea EIA received final approval from the Community of Ollachea; and, in September 2013, MEM approved the EIA.
+After approval of the EIA, the Company submitted its application for a construction permit for the Ollachea Project, which was issued in June 2014.
 The construction permit was the final significant permit required to commence construction of the Ollachea Project.

 During the second quarter of 2017 the Company, with assistance from Mining Plus and Ernst & Young has made significant efforts to optimize its mining plan and financial model, reducing CAPEX and increasing the cut-off grade.

-Expenditures capitalized on this quarter were \$1.0 million, which are related mainly to community development, environmental costs, as well as costs related to the optimization of the Ollachea Project's mining and financial models.
+Expenditures capitalized during the third quarter of 2017 were \$0.8 million (\$2.5 million during the nine month period ended 30 September 2017), which are related mainly to community development, environmental costs, as well as costs related to the optimization of the Ollachea Project's mining and financial models.